Our Top Colleges for Online Finance Degrees in 2024

 Education: Becoming an accountant not only requires a minimum of a bachelor’s degree in accounting, finance, business, or another related field, but tends to also involve choosing a specialty to focus on.
 Though accounting is a versatile career in that it exists in virtually all sectors, it is prudent for aspiring accountants to choose an area of focus in order to set themselves apart from potential competition.
 Specializations include public versus corporate accounting, as well as even more niche focuses, such as environmental accounting.
 Many accountants opt for taking the Certified Public Accountants (CPA) exam.
 CPAs are essentially accountants with the added ability to conduct audits and review certain financial statements, often allowing them to earn notably more than a regular accountant.

-Job Growth: Accountant positions are projected to rise by 6% between 2021 and 2031, which is about average(4).
+Job Growth: Accountant positions are projected to rise by 4% between 2022 and 2032, which is about average(5).

 Cost estimators approximate the cost of manufacturing a product or providing a service for their company, with cost referring to time, labor, materials, and money, among other possible variables depending on the business.
 Though industries vary, this job is commonly found within the construction sector, with cost estimators often visiting construction sites directly in order to collect relevant data.
 Depending on the industry they’re working in, they are generally expected to be highly knowledgeable about the product or service in question in order to produce accurate estimations.